panga/javaone2014-benchmarks/README.md

 ---------

 * Naming your vert.x application file 'vertx.js' is a bad idea.
+* Naming your node.js application file 'node.js' on Windows is a bad idea.
 * Vert.x crashed with 'java.lang.OutOfMemoryError: GC overhead limit exceeded' exception because of the MongoDB socket timeouts.